rhinoed/CIT93-Fall23-pub/w8/README.md

 # Week 8 U in CRUD amd TBL Heading

 #### Overview
-At the end of last week I had the edit and delete functioality work in my code.
+At the end of last week I had the edit and delete functioality working in my code.
 So in the terms of functioality nothing has changed but under the hood there are several changes.
 - implemented `splice()` method in both the edit and delete funtions
 - switched from `confirm()` method to a modal delete confirmation
 - use of async function in both the edit and deletion processes